FlUxIuS/blerp/README.md

 This attack maps to Section IV.B of the paper.
 The user must pair the target Peripheral with a Central device (e.g., a mouse with a laptop or smartphone).
 Here we assume a mouse with a random BLE address.

 The mouse must be paired with the Android device and turned off (or out of range) during the test.
-Then the user starts by setting the mouse Bluetooth address in the toolkit with:

 1. Configure the board to spoof the Peripheral, send a fake _authreq_ value, have the lowest security settings, and reject one encrption request